Thinking about Automation

 Is there any way you can use the automation functionality to initiate the activity you want to push forward with your client base?

-Yes, you can always look at individual leads and look at the automations that they are a part of.
-This allows you to address the specific one as needed.
-You can create individual notifications for every step of the automation for high value leads or for specific leads you are interested in.
-You can also set up automated tasks in the reporting to get specific information and split it into opportunity stages.
+Yes, you can always look at individual leads and the automation that they are a part of.
+This allows you to address the specific one as often as necessary.
+You can create individual notifications for every step of the automation for high-value leads.
+You can also do the same for specific leads you are interested in.
+Additionally, you can set up automated tasks in the reporting to get specific information and split it into opportunity stages.

 What are the differences between action groups and branches?

-Reusable action groups are a set of independent events that can be referred to in a visual workflow or scheduled manually into a list.
+Reusable action groups are a set of independent events that you can refer to in a visual workflow or scheduled manually into a list.
 Branches aren’t the same as action groups.
-A collection of activities built specifically for usage within a visual workflow is referred to as a branch.
+A collection of activities built specifically for usage within a visual workflow is a branch.
 This set of activities, as the name suggests, branch out of the action group and rely on additional criteria to function.
-Branches will not be included as stand-alone action groups that can be reused.
+Branches are not part of stand-alone action groups that you can be reuse.

-Can you utilize the same workflow environment across multiple scenarios?
+Can you utilise the same workflow environment across multiple scenarios?

-Yes, you will find that there are similar problems across different industries that can be solved using the same automation.
+Yes, you will find that there are similar problems across different industries that you can solve using the same automation.
 You can set up the same structure and use it across different companies or scenarios.

-If you would like to see how our visual workflow builder can help your business grow in 2021, then why not give us a call and request a free trial at Munro Marketing.
+Would you like to see how our visual workflow builder can help your business grow in 2022?
+Why not give us a call today and request a free trial at Munro Marketing.
 We are a SharpSpring Platinum Agency.
 Partner with an affordable marketing automation consultant that you can trust.